linode/docs/docs/security/linode-manager-security-controls.md

 ### Log in with Two-Factor Authentication

-Now that you have set up two-factor authentication for your account, you'll need to have your token handy whenever you log in to your account.
+Now that you have set up two-factor authentication for your account, you'll need to have your token available whenever you log in to your account.
 Here's how to log in to the Linode Manager with two-factor authentication enabled:

 1. Open the [Linode Manager](https://manager.linode.com) in your web browser.